-(See Appendix B for current A-1, A-2, and A-3 land use policies from the 2021 Jefferson County Agricultural Preservation and Land Use Plan.)
+(See Appendix B for current A-1, A-2, and A-3 land use policies from the 1999 Jefferson County Agricultural Preservation and Land Use Plan.)

 Jefferson County has had and continues to have farmland preservation policies that track lots splits from "parent parcels" established in 1977 and allow up to 3 total splits on non-prime farmland, or 2 total splits on prime farmland.
 While drafting the Town's first Comprehensive Plan the Town conducted a survey of residents that included questions about lot splits and new residential growth.
 That 2008 survey, completed by 255 respondents, found that 138 (54.7%) supported limiting lot splits, and 113 (45.3%) did not support limiting lot splits.
-Based on that feedback, and research showing that the County's policies would allow more than 500 lots splits, the Town established policies in the Comprehensive Plan to limit such splits within Concord to 2 new lots on non-prime land.
-The town continues to follow the current county policy on prime lot splits.
+Based on that feedback, and research showing that the County's policies would allow more than 500 lots splits more than 1,000 additional residents, the Town established policies in the Comprehensive Plan to limit such splits within Concord to 2 new lots on non-prime land or 1 new lot on prime land.
 Public feedback at meetings conducted in 2022 affirmed that this policy is still supported by a majority of interested participants.
 A-2 Agricultural Business District Policies